jexser/Weather_Station_Data_Portal/README.md

 GET /api/v1/stations?page=X
 ```

-Returns a paginated list of stations (500 per page; page defaults to 1).
+Returns a paginated list of stations (500 per page in production; page defaults to 1).

 ```json
 {